Meaghan Martin: Acting

-In January 2022 it was announced that Martin will star in the UK premiere of the play Never Not Once at the Park Theatre running through February and March 2022, in a cast including Flora Montgomery and Amanda Bright.
+In January 2022, it was announced that Martin would star in the UK premiere of the play Never Not Once at the Park Theatre running through February and March 2022, in a cast including Flora Montgomery and Amanda Bright.
+The play is written by Carey Crim and directed by Katharine Farmer.
 Martin plays Eleanor, who is described as "bright, funny and completely happy apart from one small thing: she wants to know who her father is".
 The play is a "searing new drama about the families we choose and the secrets that can pull them apart" and was the winner of the Jane Chambers Award for Feminist Writing and Eugene O'Neil Award in America.

 Never Not Once received positive 4 and 5 star reviews from critics including The Guardian, WhatsOnStage, The Upcoming, and London Theatre.
 The Guardian called the play "Gut-wrenching, weighty and forceful - a visceral interrogation of the lasting effects and consequences of rape".
 The Upcoming said "This is a play for our time, the topics it discusses resonate in every corner of society".
 Critics praised Martin's "superbly acted" performance.
 Everything Theatre called Martin "spine-tingling and uncomfortably brilliant" and The Arts Desk praised a "pitch-perfect Meaghan Martin".
 London Theatre wrote "Eleanor is very believably acted by Meaghan Martin with a terrific sense of energy and disbelief at the havoc she has unleashed by her quest for the truth".
 WhatsOnStage described Eleanor as "imbued with irresistible warmth and energy by Meaghan Martin".

-In March 2022 it was announced that Martin would star in the upcoming British rom-com feature film Ten Dates, alongside a cast including Rosie Day, Rhiannon Clements and Sagar Radia.
-Filming began in April 2022.
-The film is due for release in February 2023.
+In March 2022, it was announced that Martin would star in Ten Dates, a sequel to Five Dates, alongside Rosie Day, Rhiannon Clements, and Sagar Radia.
+Filming began in April 2022, with the game releasing in February 2023.

 Martin starred as Julie in the London première of the play Smoke by Kim Davies at the Southwark Playhouse in February 2023.
 The production was produced by Katy Galloway Productions and featured Martin's real-life partner Oli Higginson in the opposite role of John.
 Smoke is a modern adaption of August Strindberg's Miss Julie set at a BDSM party in New York City, and was co-directed by Polina Kalinina and Júlia Levai.
 The play is described as a "piercingly witty and sometimes painful exploration of gender, sexuality and desire".